shostakovich/mugim/source/_posts/2013-03-26-create-lorem-ipsum-text-with-textexpander.markdown

     # For 140 chars dummy text
     lorem 140 chars

-Lorem is a real Unix tool - you can combine it with other commands:
+Lorem is a Unix tool - you can combine it with other commands:

     lorem 140 chars | pbcopy